FACEPrep-ProGrad/vscode-wakatime-install/README.md

 ## Installation

 1. Visit https://wakatime.com and create a account using GitHub account.
-Then add username in profile tab [add username](https://wakatime.com/settings/profile)
+Then [add username](https://wakatime.com/settings/profile) in profile tab

 2. Press `F1` or `⌘ + Shift + P` and type `install`.
 Pick `Extensions: Install Extension`.